 - Wilson, B. (2013).
 Regional policy in the EU mode of regionalism: Implications for Asian integration In: Australian & New Zealand Journal of European Studies, 1, 17 - 29

 - Kilpatrick, S.,Wilson, B. (2013).
 Boundary crossing organizations in regional innovation systems In: Regional Science Policy and Practice, 5, 67 - 82

 - Duke, C.,Osborne, M.,Wilson, B. (2013).
 A new imperative: Regions and higher education in difficult times, Manchester University Press, Manchester, United Kingdom

 - Charles, D.,Wilson, B. (2012).
-Managing regional engagement, the role of benchmarking In: Universities and Regional Development, A Critical Assessment of Tensions and Contradictions, Routledge, United States
+Managing regional engagement, the role of benchmarking In: Universities and Regional Development, A Critical Assessment of Tensions and Contradictions, Routledge, New York, United States

 - EU-Pacific Partnerships for ICT (EPIC) (Horizon 2020).
 Funded by: Horizon 2020: ICT 2015 - Information and Communications Technologies Grant from (2017 to 2019)

 - Linked Data PolicyHub Stage II: Urban & Regional Planning & Communications (Administered by Swinburne University of Technology).
 Funded by: ARC LIEF via other University from (2016 to 2017)

 - The Potter Hamilton Rural Community Research Network (RCRN).
 Funded by: Ian Potter Foundation Grant pre-2014 from (2010 to 2013)

 - Changemakers Australia: Infrastructure Development Support.
 Funded by: VicHealth - Competitive from (2006 to 2008)